jlmwebhosting/funcunit.com/_guides/Guides.md

 @page guides Guides

 @body
-This page contains recipes and tutorials that will get you started with building CanJS projects.
-Choose a section on the left to learn more about the components that make CanJS work and to see CanJS being used in real projects.
-If you're new to CanJS, a good starting point is [Why Why CanJS?]
+This page contains tutorials that will get you started with FuncUnit.
+Choose a section on the left to learn more about the components FuncUnit can utilize.
+If you're new to FuncUnit, a good starting point is the [started Getting Started Guide].